Brayheart/Ya-Know-What/README.md

 Ya Know What?!
-MERN Stack

-'Ya Know What?!'
 (YKW) is a response generator.

+When confronted with an unsavory situation, how will you respond?
+YKW seeks to alleviate this situation and assist the less than witty.

-YKW utilizes the following APIs: Quotes on Design, Fuck Off As A Service, Love As A Service.
+YKW uses the following APIs: FOAAS, LOAS, *Twilio*.

-By the user's choice, YKW will generate a hateful, loving, or motivational response.

-Users can save their responses, and users can load them back up if they forget their response.
+Users can input who they wish to respond to and their own name to make it more of a personal statement.

+- To Be Implemented Later -
+Users also have the option to send their victim a text message with the response.